4 Ways to Teach Yoga During the Holidays (and other stressful times)

 Supporting Students During This Stressful Time

 First, what is the “holiday season?”
 In the United States, the holiday season typically runs from Thanksgiving Day through New Years Day.
-However, with the commercialization of
+However, with the commercialization of the holidays, we begin seeing decorations in stores soon after Halloween.
+From there on out, unfortunately, the race is on.

 The good news is you have been preparing students for these stressful times all along.